MikroElektronika/mikrosdk_click_v2/clicks/buck7/DETAILS.md

 ## Examples Description

-> This demo application controls the voltage at the output using the BUCK 7 click.
+> This demo application controls the voltage at the output using the BUCK 7 Click.

 **The demo application is composed of two sections :**